pi-hole/pi-hole/README.md

 #### Other Operating Systems

-This script will work for other UNIX-like systems with some slight **modifications**.
-As long as you can install `dnsmasq` and a Webserver, it should work OK.
 The automated install is only for a clean install of a Debian family or Fedora based system, such as the Raspberry Pi.
+However, this script will work for most UNIX-like systems, some with some slight **modifications** that we can help you work through.
+If you can install `dnsmasq` and a Webserver, it should work OK.
 If there are other platforms you'd like supported, let us know.

-### Gravity

-The [gravity.sh](https://github.com/pi-hole/pi-hole/blob/master/gravity.sh) does most of the magic.
-The script pulls in ad domains from many sources and compiles them into a single list of [over 1.6 million entries](http://jacobsalmela.com/block-millions-ads-network-wide-with-a-raspberry-pi-hole-2-0) (if you decide to use the [mahakala list](https://github.com/pi-hole/pi-hole/commit/963eacfe0537a7abddf30441c754c67ca1e40965)).
-This script is controlled by the `pihole` command.
-Please run `pihole -h` to see what commands can be run via `pihole`.

 ## Web Interface